-If you are a Landlord, there are obligations that you must undertake to ensure that buildings insurance and other important matters continue to be complied with, particularly if you are renting out a flat.
-A Landlord is classed as someone who rents their property out in full (e.g. the whole flat) or in part (e.g. continues to live in the property but with a tenant).
-Below are a few terms.
-Additional information can be found on this website and in your legal documents such as Transfer, Lease or Covenant.
+If you are a landlord, there are obligations that you must undertake to ensure that buildings insurance and other important matters continue to be complied with, particularly if you are renting out a flat.
+A landlord is classed as someone who rents their property out in full (e.g. the whole flat) or in part (e.g. continues to live in the property but with a tenant).
+Additional information can be found in your legal documents such as your lease.

-If you are subletting (renting out) your flat, clause 14.4 of your lease requires you to service notice in writing to both the Manager (Brockwell Gate Management Company Limited) and the Lessor or their agent (Estates and Management).
-You may download a copy of the Manager’s notice here and the charge for serving notice to the Manager is £20.00 (twenty pounds).
+If you are subletting (renting out) your flat, clause 14.4 of your lease requires you to serve notice to Brockwell Gate Management Company Limited (BGMCL) and the freeholder’s agent E&M Ltd.

 Please familiarise yourself with clauses in the buildings insurance policy if you are subletting your flat.
 The policy will continue to apply if:

 Landlords must comply with Gas Safety (Installation and Use) Regulations 1998 regarding statutory obligations to maintain gas appliances that they own.
-By law, all landlords are required to arrange for a Gas Safe registered engineer to check all gas appliances and flues within 12 months of being installed and then at least every twelve months.
+By law, all landlords are required to arrange for a Gas Safe registered engineer to check all gas appliances and flues within 12 months of being installed and then at least every 12 months.
 They are also required to complete any necessary maintenance and repairs of gas appliances, flues and pipework.
-According to the HSE, Landlords include people who have a lodger.
-For a complete list of who the regulations apply to, click here.
-For further information, please visit www.hse.gov.uk/gas/landlords
+Here is a complete list of who the regulations apply to.
+Find out more about your responsibilities from the Health and Safety Executive.

 Flats and houses may only be used as one private dwelling house in the occupation of one household only.
 Properties must not be sub-divided into individual parts or rooms for letting purposes.
 This covenant will be strictly enforced.